MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xamlc.md

 - It removes some of the load and instantiation time for XAML elements.
 - It helps to reduce the file size of the final assembly by no longer including .xaml files.

-XAML compilation is disabled by default to ensure backwards compatibility.
-It can be enabled at both the assembly and class level by adding the [`XamlCompilation`](xref:Xamarin.Forms.Xaml.XamlCompilationAttribute) attribute.
+XAML compilation is enabled by default.
+It can be explicitly enabled or disabled (XamlCompilationOptions.Skip) at both the assembly and class level by adding the [`XamlCompilation`](xref:Xamarin.Forms.Xaml.XamlCompilationAttribute) attribute.

 The following code example demonstrates enabling XAML compilation at the assembly level: